-From 2013 to the end of 2016, Mike was Global Witness’ representative in Asia.
-In this role he oversaw the organisation’s work in China and conducted in-depth investigations into corruption in Myanmar’s multi-billion dollar jade business; producing a series of explosive publications on the generals, drug lords and tycoons involved.
+From 2013 to the end of 2016, Mike was Global Witness’s Asia Director.
+In this role he oversaw the organisation’s engagement in China and conducted in-depth investigations into corruption in Myanmar’s multi-billion dollar jade business; writing a series of high impact publications that exposed, for the first time, the generals, drug lords and tycoons involved.

-Mike’s previous roles at Global Witness include managing the organisation’s work on forest protection and land rights across Africa, Asia and Latin America from 2012-2013, and leading its campaigns on conflict minerals, blood diamonds and other conflict resources from 2007-2012.
-He ran the Global Witness office and its team of undercover investigators in Cambodia from 2003-2005 and wrote two ground-breaking exposés on high level corruption in the country which were both banned by the Cambodian government.
+Mike’s previous roles at Global Witness include managing the organisation’s work on forest protection and land rights across Africa, Asia and Latin America from 2012-2013, and leading its campaigns on conflict minerals, blood diamonds and other conflict resources in sub-Saharan Africa from 2007-2012.
+He ran the Global Witness office and its team of undercover investigators in Cambodia from 2003-2005 and wrote two ground-breaking exposés on high level corruption and forest destruction which were both banned by the Cambodian government.